-During your Follicular Phase we up the intensity of your sessions and programme in extra sets, reps and finishers, so it’s important to eat smart to support training gains and recovery.
-Jennis Physiologist, Dr Emma Ross, and Jennis founder Jess Ennis-Hill share everything we need to know...
+Across the Follicular Phase of your menstrual cycle we up the intensity of your sessions, so it’s important to eat smart to support training gains.
+Dr Emma Ross and Jess Ennis-Hill tell us more...

 Reviewed by: Dr Emma Ross

-During the Follicular Phase of your menstrual cycle, oestrogen is on the rise; your motivation to train can be noticeably higher and your muscle adaptation is on fire.
-To capitalise on these amazing physiological changes, you’ll notice that your Jennis CycleMap features a lot more high intensity sessions and we’ll be pushing you quite hard.
-So, how should you be fuelling your training at this phase?
+During the Follicular Phase of your menstrual cycle, oestrogen is on the rise; your motivation to train can be higher and your muscle adaptation is on fire.
+This makes it a great time to increase reps, add sets and really push for training gains.

 Don’t ditch the carbs